xetys/jhipster-uaa-setup/README.md

-# JHipster 3.0 Demo: A microservice application secured with OAuth2
+# JHipster 3.7 Demo: A microservice application secured with OAuth2
-This application is a fully JHipster generated demo for my PR to JHipster, demonstrating the usage of JHipster uaa
+This application is a fully JHipster generated demo, demonstrating the usage of JHipster UAA

 # Few words about JHipster UAA

 An UAA is defined as User Account and Authentcation service, and manages user accounts, user authentication and authorization.
 Instead of share JHipster UAA as an prebuilt application as JHipster Registry or JHipster Console, this UAA is generated as an
 JHipster application, with options to implement the user account API with all existing features wrapped up in JHipster.

+You can find further information in the [official JHipster UAA documentation][] and [in my tutorial blog article][]

 # What is in the box?